By: Narasimha Kandade

 Businesses are implementing IoT solutions for real business benefits, using RFID tags, readers and antennas with IoT software for diverse applications like asset tracking, and asset utilization, smart supply chain, stock management, people tracking, smart retail, smart shelf, foot traffic tracking, connected healthcare, patient records, lab specimen tracking, tolling, parking solutions, and more.

-Internet of Things (IoT) connected devices installed base worldwide from 2015 to 2025 (in billions USD)
+Internet of Things (IoT) connected devices installed base worldwide from 2015 to 2025 (in billions of USD)

 New improved RFID tech